-- CISE for the EU maritime domain aims to make the existing Member State's (MS) maritime systems from seven different maritime sectors (maritime safety and security, marine environment, fisheries control, customs, border control, law enforcement, and defence) and the EU sectorial frameworks (SSN, VMS, EUROSUR, MARSUR, etc.) interoperable to facilitate the exchange of unclassified and classified information in a timely and efficient manner, while avoiding duplication. - CISE is designed as a voluntary collaborative process, where information exchange is based on a spirit of cooperation and is not enforced by legislation. - CISE is not a (new) system or application it does not have a dedicated interface which implements specific use cases but it is focused on providing cross-sectors and cross-borders information system-to-system to top-up the existing legacy systems (LS).
+- CISE for the EU maritime domain aims to make the existing Member State's (MS) maritime systems from seven different maritime sectors (maritime safety and security, marine environment, fisheries control, customs, border control, law enforcement, and defence) and the EU sectorial frameworks (SSN, VMS, EUROSUR, MARSUR, etc.) interoperable to facilitate the exchange of unclassified and classified information in a timely and efficient manner, while avoiding duplication. - CISE is designed as a voluntary collaborative process, where information exchange is based on a spirit of cooperation and is not enforced by legislation. - CISE is not a (new) system or application it does not have a dedicated interface which implements specific use cases but it is focused on providing cross-sector and cross-border information system-to-system to top-up the existing legacy systems (LS).
 CISE is a decentralized infrastructure, or network, based on nodes developed following a standard (the CISE data and service model).
-In addition, CISE can be used in the future to share CLASSIFIED (EU-Restricted) information. - The CISE's infrastructure has two main building blocks: i) a standard component that dispatches the information (so called CISE Node), and ii) the systems that an authority wants to connect to CISE (i.e., legacy systems) with its Adaptor.
+In addition, in the near future, CISE will be able to be used to share CLASSIFIED (EU-Restricted) information. - The CISE's infrastructure has two main building blocks: i) a standard component that dispatches the information (the so called CISE Node), and ii) the systems that an authority wants to connect to CISE (i.e., legacy systems) with its Adaptor.
 The Adaptor plays the crucial role to connect an authority's legacy system to the node, and at that level an authority can decide which information should be consumed from and provided to the other participants connected to the network. - Data distribution policy (including access rights) can be controlled and managed by a stakeholder at three levels: i) legacy system, based on its own access right management, ii) adaptor and iii) node.
 For what concerns the distribution policies that can be established at the node level, it is important to mention that a stakeholder can define (among others): i) the authorities (called participants) that can receive the data, ii) geospatial and temporal conditions for the provision of information, and iii) the list of attributes to be shared.